 It seems doctors cannot be trusted all of a sudden?
 Horse manure.
 I had a wonderful Internist who prescribed my medication but the DEA was getting too involved and my doctor got scared.
 I do not blame her.
 I have utmost respect for physicians- they go to school for years to become a doctor.
 All of a sudden they do not know what they are doing?

-For me, it worked out great as I was referred to a wonderful pain management doctor but so many others are not so lucky.
+For me, it worked out great as I was referred to a wonderful pain management doctor but for many others – they are not so lucky.
 They are turning to suicide.
 Just had another one in Redondo Beach.
-This man was hurt in an construction accident and had been on leave for over a year due to extreme pain.
+This man was hurt in an construction accident, and had been on leave for over a year due to extreme pain.
 I have no idea if he was tapered down or doctor refused to give him a higher dose.
-Clearly the man was in pain – suffering but he killed his wife- son and himself.
+Clearly the man was in pain and suffering.
+He killed his wife- son and himself.
 So so sad.
-Could have been avoided.
+This could have been avoided possibly.

 We had a law enforcement officer in Montana commit suicide.
 She was a patient of Dr. Forest Tennant whose office was ripped apart by the DEA.
 Suicides are happening more frequently now.
 We NEED to stop this and take a good hard look at what we are doing to the very people who are legit – in chronic pain.